wessenstam/FrameOnAHV_Bootcamp/manage/manage.rst

 #.
 From the toolbar, select your name in the upper right hand drop down menu and click **Logout**.

 #.
 To log back into the environment as a user, open your **You’ve been invited to join Nutanix Frame** e-mail.
-Launch the **Get Started** link and provide your name and a password.
+Launch the **Get Started** link and provide your name and a password you would like to use.

    .. figure:: images/19.png